bkoprucu/jekyll4test/_posts/2024-01-20-When-Not-To-Use-Virtual-Threads.md

 {%- include image.html url="/assets/images/posts/2024-01-When-Not-To-Use-Virtual-Threads/vt_scheduling2.png" description="Scheduling of virtual threads" -%}

+Here we see T1 is used as a carrier thread (a platform thread in schedulers pool for executing virtual threads), and it runs virtual threads VT2 and VT3 while waiting for VT1 to get unblocked.
+Note the uneven scheduling periods of the threads.

 1. Virtual thread (or task) is taken from the queue, and mounted onto one of the available platform threads of scheduler.
 Here VT1 mounted on T1.
 2. It gets executed until it is blocked or finished.
-VT1 is blocked by making external service call, it gets unmounted, meaning it's stack is saved to heap, its status is set to 'parked' (blocked) and put in the schedulers queue.
+VT1 is blocked by making an external service call, it gets unmounted, meaning it's stack is saved to heap, its status is set to 'parked' (blocked) and put in the schedulers queue.
-3. Scheduler takes virtual thread VT2 from the queue, mounts on T1 and executes.
-This happens during the time, which T1 would be waiting to get unblocked, if virtual threads were not used.
-After VT2 is finished, T1 starts working on VT3.
-Note the uneven scheduling periods of the threads.
+3. Scheduler takes virtual thread VT2 from the queue, runs using T1.
+After VT2 is finished, it does the same for VT3.
-4. We have response from the external service, so VT1 can be scheduled.
-What actually happens here is that operating system notifies the JVM and the message is forwarded to the scheduler, which removes the blocked status of VT1 (changes it from 'parked' to 'runnable').
-VT1 cannot be scheduled right away, because all the carrier threads are busy.
+4. Response from the external service is received, VT1 can be scheduled.
+What actually happens here is that operating system notifies the JVM about I/O resource being ready.
+The message is forwarded to the scheduler, which removes the blocked status of VT1 ('parked' -> 'runnable').
+But VT1 cannot be scheduled right away, because all the carrier threads are busy.
 5. When VT3 is finished, carrier thread T1 becomes available.
-VT1 gets mounted and executed.
+Scheduler runs it on T1.

 ### Culprit: Delayed execution with CPU intensive operations